 By way of scene-setting, the following is described by Nelson, the new addition to the royal corgis.
 Winston and Margaret are two, well-established household corgis, and Tara is the Queen’s Lady in Waiting.

-That’s all you need to know, dear reader.
-Now, see if you can guess more about the identity of the Queen’s mysterious adviser …
+Now, read on and see if you can guess more about the identity of the Queen’s mysterious adviser …

 It was during those earliest days at Windsor that I met one of the Queen’s most intriguing advisers.
 His visit wasn’t like the others in Her Majesty’s official calendar, each of which would be confirmed weeks in advance and discussed at the start of each day with her private secretary, Julian.
 It happened on an overcast morning, when heavy mists veiled the river Thames and much of the castle was cloaked in gloom, one of those days in which the momentous events and historic figures of the past seemed invoked, unseen but living presences in this ancient royal castle.